-A person can insert a clean, lubricated finger into the anus, with the finger pointing toward the naval.
+A person can insert a clean, lubricated finger into the anus, with the finger pointing toward the navel.

-According to Planned Parenthood, the prostate is sensitive to pressure.
-A person can apply pressure to the perineum, which is the area between the scrotum and the anus, to stimulate the prostate.
+The prostate is sensitive to pressure which, if correctly performed, can generate sexual pleasure.
+To stimulate the prostate, a person can apply pressure to the perineum, which is the area between the scrotum and the anus.

 The first theory involves a collection of nerves attached to the prostate.
 These nerves, called the prostatic plexus, come from the lower part of the pelvic plexus, which is near the spine.